 How Futures Work: An Example

-If you want to learn how to trade futures, you must remember that there a few angles you can take.
+If you want to learn how to trade futures, you must remember that there a few angles you can take when trading futures contracts.

 Speculators love the fact that they can control large amounts of underlying assets with relatively small amounts of money.
 Going back to the corn futures example, the initial margin for 1 corn futures contract is $2,025.
 The initial margin is the amount of money that needs to be in the account to initiate a trade in the futures market.